Stephen R. Tully Memorial Grant

 e. list of other funding sources, both requested and received.

-Amount: $1,000 + waived page charges (winner must be the primary author and the paper must reflect what the award was for)
+Amount: $1,000 + waived page charges.
+The waived pages charges allow the recipient to publish their research in the Journal of Raptor Research.
+The recipient must be the primary author and the paper must reflect what the award was for.

 Number of Grants Issued per Year: 1